Shawnee Mountain Ski Area

+The mountain also features 100% snow making, night skiing, and snow tubing.
+The mountain summit receives an average of 50 in of snow fall each winter.
+The base building houses lounges, restaurant and bars, rental and repair shops, locker facilities, and offices.
+There is an additional lodge at the summit which offers a bar and food services.
+There is a Mini Monster Mountain play area for young children.
+A ski school is on the premises and also a world renown children's program for kids as young as 3 and up to 15 years old.

+Lifts

 Shawnee Mountain has nine lifts.
 Its main lift is a high speed-Detachable chairlift from Doppelmayr CTEC that was bought in 2010.
 This quad lift reaches the top in only three minutes and is called Tomahawk Express, operating at over 1000 ft/min.
 The Tomahawk installation took the alignment of the Arrowhead chairlift, a Partek lift which was relocated from its original 1996 alignment.
 This lift in turn had replaced the original Borvig Arrowhead and Tomahawk doubles.
 There is a double-double chairlift (two chairlifts together).
 Partek renovated this 80s-era Borvig installation in 2001.
-Normally, only one of the doubles is open.
-There is another Borvig double chairlift (only one) called the Bushkill Chairlift that takes people over the Bushkill and Benekill trails.
+The doube double has undergone resurfacing and rebuilding for the 24/25 season.
+There is another Borvig double chairlift called the Bushkill Chairlift that takes people over the Bushkill and Benekill trails.
 This is a very narrow chairlift and the longest one.
 Then at the beginner's hill, there is another small Borvig double chairlift.
 Next to it is a magic carpet lift.
 Then at the learning center is another magic carpet.
-Also, there is a snowtubing magic carpet and 6 tubing lanes.
+Also, there is a snowtubing magic carpet and 7 tubing lanes.